Lean vs Agile: what are the differences, what do they have in common, and how can they be integrated into industry?

 Eolane Group Multi-site standardization & operational gains

-PSA Caen + 10 pts TRS, released operators
+PSA Caen + 10 pts OEE released operators

 These testimonials confirm the effectiveness of our Lean-Agile approach: teams regain control of the process processregain useful working timeand strengthen their cohesion around shared data.